 Worldpokertour.com is not directed toward children (individuals under thirteen years of age).
 We do not permit registration or use of Worldpokertour.com by anyone under the age of 18, and we do not knowingly collect PII from children.
-In particular, if you are under 13 years of age, you should not provide any PII to any site on the Internet without the knowledge and permission of your parent or guardian.
+In particular, if you are under 13 years of age (or under the age of 16 if you reside in the European Union), you should not provide any PII to any site on the Internet without the knowledge and permission of your parent or guardian.
 If Company discovers that a person under the age of 18 has provided Company with any PII, Company will use commercially reasonable efforts to delete such person’s PII from its system.

 WPT uses this information to provide you with the service you have requested.
-If you subscribe to our newsletter, we may use your e-mail address to send you a confirmation notice and your e-mail address to send you your newsletter.
+If you subscribe to our newsletter, we will use your e-mail address to send you a confirmation notice and your e-mail address to send you your newsletter.
 Similarly, if you enter an online sweepstakes, we will use this information to notify you if you are a winner.
-We may also use the information to communicate with you about new features, products or services, or to improve the services that we offer by tailoring them to your needs.
+We also use the information to communicate with you about new features, products or services, or to improve the services that we offer by tailoring them to your needs.
 From time to time, WPT may share e-mail addresses and sell or share all other information with our affiliates and with carefully selected companies who we think can offer you services and products of interest to you.
-If you no longer wish to have your information shared, write to us at [email protected].
-If you do not wish to receive communications from us, simply follow the unsubscribe instructions contained within the e-mail, or write to [email protected].
-We also allow access to our database by third parties that provide us with services, such as technical maintenance or forums software, but only for the purpose of and to the extent necessary to provide those services.
+If you no longer wish to have your information shared, write to us at [email protected] If you do not wish to receive communications from us, you may opt out at any time, by following the unsubscribe instructions contained within the e-mail, or write to [email protected] We also allow access to our database by third parties that provide us with services, such as technical maintenance or forums software, but only for the purpose of and to the extent necessary to provide those services.
 And if you choose to purchase items through features on our site, we may forward your information to third parties for services such as credit card processing and order fulfillment.
 There are also times when you provide information about yourself to us in areas of the Site that are managed or participated in by third parties, such as our featured partners.
-In such cases, the information may be used by us and by such third party(ies), each pursuant to its own policies.
-We may also provide your information to our advertisers, so that they can serve ads to you that meet your needs or match your interests.
+In such cases, the information will be used by us and by such third party(ies), each pursuant to its own policies.
+In certain circumstances, consistent with applicable law, we also provide your information to our advertisers, so that they can serve ads to you that meet your needs or match your interests.
 While WPT will seek to require such third parties to follow appropriate privacy policies, WPT does not bear any responsibility for any actions or policies of third parties.
 Please note that third parties may collect information about your online activities over time and across different websites when you use the Site.
 There may also be occasion when we are legally required to provide access to our database in order to cooperate with governmental agency investigations or other legal proceedings.
 In those instances, the information is provided only for that purpose.

 Although the Adobe Flash Player is a commonly used software used by websites that offer video content and/or games, it is not the only technology being used in the ever-shifting online and mobile content environment.
 HTML5 is an increasingly popular web standard used for presenting content, especially content delivered to mobile devices.
 HTML is the mark-up language used for the World Wide Web.
 Almost all web pages you visit on the internet are based around HTML code.
 HTML5 is simply the fifth and latest iteration of this mark-up language that allows for more interactive web pages.
 One of the real benefits of HTML5 is its potential to standardize the highly fragmented rich-media universe.
 Some HTML5 code may allow your response to advertising and other activities to be monitored across websites and such information to be stored on your computer or mobile device.
 Technology solutions that allow users to opt-out of or block this sort of tracking are being developed through browser add-ons and other tools.
 However, please note that we do not process or comply with any browser’s “do not track” signal or other mechanism that indicates a request to disable online tracking.